-Although we found three studies which looked at anti-rejection drugs, they included people with a number of chronic conditions and not just cystic fibrosis.
+Although we found five studies which looked at anti-rejection drugs, they included people with a number of chronic conditions and not just cystic fibrosis.

 The studies we found reported results from all volunteers combined and we were not able to isolate the results that were specific to people with cystic fibrosis.
 We contacted the researchers who conducted these studies, but they have not yet sent us the specific results we need.
 If we receive these results, we will include them in the future when we update this systematic review.

 There is a review of drugs to suppress the immune systems of people who have had lung transplants (not restricted to those with cystic fibrosis) and this only included three studies which the review authors judged to have a high risk of bias.
 The review did not find that any one drug was better than another for reducing the chances of death or acute rejection; but one drug (tacrolimus) led to a lower risk of long-term rejection and high blood pressure, although there was a higher risk of diabetes.

 The lack of currently available evidence makes it impossible to draw conclusions about the comparative efficacy and safety of the various immunosuppressive drugs among people with cystic fibrosis after lung transplantation.
-A recent Cochrane review comparing tacrolimus with cyclosporine in all lung transplant recipients (not restricted to those with cystic fibrosis) reported no significant difference in mortality and risk of acute rejection.
+A 2013 Cochrane Review comparing tacrolimus with cyclosporine in all lung transplant recipients (not restricted to those with cystic fibrosis) reported no significant difference in mortality and risk of acute rejection.
 However, tacrolimus use was associated with lower risk of broncholitis obliterans syndrome and arterial hypertension and higher risk of diabetes mellitus.
 It should be noted that this wider review contained only a small number of included studies (n = 3) with a high risk of bias.
 Additional randomised studies are required to provide evidence for the benefit and safety of the use of immunosuppressive therapy among people with cystic fibrosis after lung transplantation.